New and Exciting Lyme Disease Research

 About the Author

-Dr. Hanshew practiced medicine on the seaside of Seattle for 15 years.
+Dr. Hanshew practiced medicine in the Seattle area for 15 years.
 She achieved Board-Certified in Family Medicine and Bariatric Medicine.
-She also has specialized training in Anti-Aging Medicine, Natural Hormone Replacement and Environmental Toxicity issues relating to the exponential rise in the incidence and successful treatment of Autism, Fibromyalgia, ADD, Chronic Fatigue, Multiple Sclerosis, Obesity, Anxiety, Depression and Cancer.
+She also has specialized training in Anti-Aging Medicine, Natural Hormone Replacement and Environmental Toxicity issues relating to the exponential rise in the incidence and successful treatment of Lyme disease, Autism, Fibromyalgia, ADD, Chronic Fatigue, Multiple Sclerosis, Obesity, Anxiety, Depression and Cancer.

 1. Burgdorfer, William.
 “From Penicillin to Mild Silver Protein-An Answer to Lyme Disease Without Antibiotics”.
 Rocky Mountain Labortories, Division of N.I.H.